Background pattern

 About the medicine

-How to use Protopic 0,03% pomada
+How to use PROTOPIC 0.03% OINTMENT

 Introduction

-Protopic 0.03% ointment
+Protopic 0.03% Ointment

 tacrolimus monohydrate

-Read this label carefully before starting to use this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• This medicine has been prescribed only for you, and you should not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed for you only.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this label.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 3. How to use Protopic

-4. Possible adverse effects
+4. Possible side effects

-5. Storage of Protopic
+5. Storing Protopic

 1. What is Protopic and what is it used for